Return to Website Homepage philosophy.lander.edu

 • Varieties of Disagreements

-The analysis and methods of resolution of disagreements in belief and attitude are discussed with examples and exercises.
+The analysis and methods of resolution of disagreements in belief (dispute over facts) and attitude (the disposition or feeling with regard to belief) are discussed with examples and exercises.

 • Language Exercises